EnsembleUI/ensemble-react/.changeset/big-kangaroos-enjoy.md

 "@ensembleui/react-runtime": patch
 ---

-enhance DataGrid with rowHoverStyle and hideSelectAll props for improved styling and functionality
+enhance DataGrid with rowHoverBg and rowSelectedHoverBg styles